dahee-e/CCSS/README.md

 “CCSS: Towards Conductance-based Community Search with Size Constraints”.

 ## Experimental Environment
 This code can be run on a Linux environment.
-Our code is compiled on a Linux sever with Intel(R) Xeon(R) Gold 6348 @ 2.60GHz CPU and 256GB RAM running CentOS 7.7.
+Our code is compiled on a Linux server with Intel(R) Xeon(R) Gold 6348 @ 2.60GHz CPU and 256GB RAM running CentOS 7.7.
-## Dateset Description
+## Dataset Description
 We guarantee that the maximum connected component of the original data is taken.
-The IDs of vertex are arranged consecutively starting from 0, with the format:
+The IDs of the vertex are arranged consecutively starting from 0, with the format:
 ```shell
  first_v  second_v
  ```